 8. Dive More!

 Like most things in life the more you do it the more comfortable and better you will become.
-The more you can practise your buoyancy control and breath control the more easily it will come to you while underwater and extend your diving.
+The more you can practice your buoyancy control and breath control the more easily it will come to you while underwater and extend your diving.
 Who doesn’t want an excuse to dive more?!

 9. Scuba Diving Fins